 Using herbs instead of or in addition to pharmaceuticals is still a viable option today.
 Because herbs are natural resources, many people find that they have less negative effects than traditional drugs.

 People frequently use herbs and plants instead of medicines to cure skin issues.
 To treat problems like sunburn or eczema, many herbs and plants can be applied directly to the skin.
 One of those plants is known as Euphorbia, which is a well-known natural treatment for skin problems.

 What is Euphorbia?

-If you have any idea what Euphorbia is, you’re probably picturing a beautiful Christmas poinsettia decorating a home during the holidays.
-Poinsettia is the common name of a type of Euphorbia –but it’s actually just one of over 2000 Euphorbia plant species.
+If you’ve ever heard of Euphorbia, you’re probably thinking of a lovely Christmas poinsettia gracing a home for the holidays.
+Poinsettia is the common name for a type of Euphorbia plant, but it is just out of the over 2000 species of Euphorbia.

 What are Common Skin Problems?

-Some of the most common skin problems that can sometimes be treated by Euphorbia include:
+The following are some of the most common skin disorders or problems that Euphorbia can sometimes help with:

-The number one benefit of using Euphorbia to treat common skin issues like eczema is that it simply works.
-Both quick and effective, Euphorbia is a sure way to fight skin problems.
+The most important benefit of using Euphorbia to treat common skin conditions like eczema is that it works.

-- Also helping with constipation, asthma, and throat or breathing issues
+- Helps with constipation, asthma, and throat or breathing issues

 What are the Risks of Euphorbia?